 - Polished - the RTL

 - Wax - auxiliary libraries for the Polished RTL including things such as Asynchronous Fifos, pipelined multipliers, floating point units, AXI buses, caches, and mesh networks.

 - Finish - larger auxiliary components to make a design useful in the real world such as PCIe controllers, Ram controllers, USB controllers, etc.

-- Polished Expo - a modern waveform viewer
+- Polished Expo - a modern logic visualizer

 - TBD - Some tools for inexpensive synthesis and place and routing to a virtual technology node.
-This is primarily to allow the designer to get a cost estimate on how the fmax and area of the design.
+This is primarily to allow the designer to get a rough estimate on how the design affects fmax and area.

 Higher Level View

 Below is a diagram of how I anticipate some components of the Polished stack will fit together.

 I also explain some of the components in the following sections.

 The Polished VM (PVM) contains a single and primary data structure,

 namely the Signal.
 PVM also provides implemented operations on Signals

 In particular, stringify is useful in that it allows for emitting value